jacoelho/contract/README.md

 Interactions will be verified when test is clean-up (requires go 1.14).

-Every test runs in a different container so using `t.Parallel()` doesn't cause any false positives.
+Every test runs in a different container making `t.Parallel()` safe.

 ## License